boydorr/rdiversity/README.md

 ## Generating a metacommunity

 Before calculating diversity a `metacommunity` object must be created.
 This object contains all the information needed to calculate diversity.
-In the following example, we generate a metacommunity (``pop``) comprising three species ("cows", "sheep", and "ducks"), and partitioned across three subcommunitites (a, b, and c).
+In the following example, we generate a metacommunity (``pop``) comprising three species ("cows" and "sheep"), and partitioned across three subcommunitites (a, b, and c).

 ```{r}
 # Load the package into R